frontity/docs/docs/guides/how-to-create-a-custom-theme.md

 Whatever the case is, you may want the community:
 - to be able to check the code of your theme
 - to be able to install it locally so it can be debugged → this will help the community to help you with any issue you may have with your project/theme

-- and eventually to be able to install it as an NPM package so it can be easily reused in some other projects
+- to be able to install it as an NPM package (eventually) so it can be easily reused in some other projects

-When you create a custom theme there are a few things to consider to ease contributions from the community to your theme
+So, there are a few things to consider to ease contributions and support from the community to your theme

 ## A Frontity _theme_ project structure